 Obviously if it’s for a young child, then you wouldn’t charge $23 for it, but I learned right before the price increase that I was charging way too little for my designs.

 That’s another advantage of being one of the FIRST to have an idea.
 If there is no competition, you’re not competing with anyone.
 So you might as well go for profit.

-If you’re strategy is to copy and make variations of other’s designs, you might feel that you have to price low to compete.
+If your strategy is to copy and make variations of other’s designs, you might feel that you have to price low to compete.

 When you have original designs, you can sell at much higher prices.
 I’ve also found that the more niche or specialized the design is, the more I can charge.

 Lesson #6: I Was Wrong For Ignoring Premium Shirts